Hershel1706/Data-Visualization/README.md

 # Portfolio
-This will be my public portfolio for Telling Stories with Data at Carnegie Mellon University!
+This will be my public portfolio for Telling Stories with Data at Carnegie Mellon University.
+Welcome to my universe!

 # About Me
 Hi!
 My name is Ibrahim Kante.
 I love watching and playing soccer.
 Academically though, I have a keen interest in policymaking.
 My portfolio will surely reflect those interests and I hope you will enjoy them.